 Some few illustrations…

-Whether or not PCR is performed first would probably depend on the type of feed.
+Whether or not a combination of analytical methods is required would probably depend on the type of feed.
 It is certainly not justified for every feed type as in the next example.

-In the second example, light microscopic analysis would have been performed first without even the need for a complementary PCR test.
+In the previous example, light microscopic analysis would have been performed first without even the need for a complementary PCR test.
 Such option would spare time and finances.